UK Parliament opens with pomp, problems for Boris Johnson

 Starmer insists the meal was part of a workday and broke no rules but says he will resign if he's fined by police.

 The state opening ceremony itself is a spectacular pageant steeped in the two sides of Britain’s constitutional monarchy: royal pomp and political power.
-Traditionally the monarch — or in this case, the heir to the throne — travels from Buckingham Palace to Parliament in a horse-drawn carriage and reads the speech to assembled lawmakers from a golden throne, wearing a crown studded with 3,000 diamonds.
+Traditionally the monarch travels from Buckingham Palace to Parliament in a horse-drawn carriage and reads the speech to assembled lawmakers from a golden throne, wearing a crown studded with 3,000 diamonds.

+Charles won't sit on the throne, which will be left empty, or wear the crown, but other symbolic elements will be present, including scarlet-clad Yeomen of the Guard and an official known as Black Rod who summons lawmakers from the House of Commons to the House of Lords.

 The ceremony takes place in the House of Lords, the unelected upper chamber of Parliament, because the monarch isn't allowed to set foot in the House of Commons.
 Ever since King Charles I tried to arrest members of the House of Commons in 1642 and ended up deposed, tried and beheaded, the monarch has been barred from entering the Commons chamber.